 Welcoming immigrants from all over the globe is an integral part of Pennsylvania’s history.
 William Penn, who founded Pennsylvania in 1681, was devoted to making his colony a community that welcomed immigrants of all nationalities and faiths.
 Its anticipated 2016 population is about 12.815 million.
 Despite recent political controversies, that tradition continues today, and Pennsylvania is home to over 759,837 immigrants as of 2013.
 These immigrants make up over 5.9% of the State’s population, and the majority of them hail from India, China, and Mexico.
 Pennsylvania’s immigrant population rose by 49.6% between 2000 and 2013, and immigrants continue to gain social, political, and economic influence.
 The number of foreign-born Pennsylvanians who are eligible to vote has risen by a significant 109,842 between 2012 and 2016, and this number is expected to swell to 228,238 by 2020, meaning that they will have more say in public policy than ever before.

-Immigrant Economic Contribution
+Immigrant Economic Contribution in Pennsylvania

 As in many other states, immigrants contribute heavily to STEM fields in Pennsylvania.
 As of 2013, 1 in 3 STEM Master’s and PhD students and 48.8% of STEM graduates in the state were foreign-born.
 Immigrant STEM graduates create much-needed jobs for Americans.
 It is estimated that for every 100 of these graduates, 262 new jobs are created.
 Due to their tendency to study STEM subjects, immigrants will be more equipped than the typical American citizen to fill the estimated 258,610 new STEM jobs that will become available by 2020.